aspose-total/Aspose.Total-Products/total/en/net/conversion/pot-to-xlsm/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert POT to XLSM via C# or Online App" h2=".NET API for POT to XLSM conversion without using Microsoft<sup>&reg;</sup> Excel or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for .NET is a comprehensive suite of .NET components that enables developers to easily create, manipulate and convert various file formats within any .NET, C#, ASP.NET and VB.NET application.
+It includes components for manipulating Microsoft Office documents, PDFs, emails, images, barcodes and many more.
+With Aspose.Total for .NET, you can easily convert POT file to XLSM in two simple steps.

+The first step is to use Aspose.Slides for .NET to export POT to HTML.
+Aspose.Slides for .NET is a powerful .NET library for manipulating PowerPoint presentations.
+It enables developers to create, read, write and modify PowerPoint presentations without using Microsoft PowerPoint.
+It also allows developers to convert POT to HTML, PDF, XPS, TIFF, JPEG, PNG and many other popular formats.

+The second step is to use Aspose.Cells for .NET to convert HTML to XLSM.
+Aspose.Cells for .NET is a powerful spreadsheet programming API that enables developers to create, manipulate and convert spreadsheets within any .NET, C#, ASP.NET and VB.NET application.
+It supports a wide range of features such as creating and manipulating worksheets, formatting cells, data validation, conditional formatting, charts, pivot tables, VBA, formulas and many more.
+With Aspose.Cells for .NET, you can easily convert HTML to XLSM.

-By using [Aspose.Total for .NET](https://products.aspose.com/total/net/) you can convert POT file to XLSM within any .NET, C#, ASP.NET and VB.NET application in two simple steps.
-Firstly, by using [Aspose.Slides for .NET](https://products.aspose.com/slides/net/), you can export POT to HTML.
-After that, by using [Aspose.Cells for .NET](https://products.aspose.com/cells/net/) Spreadsheet Programming API, you can convert HTML to XLSM.
+By using Aspose.Total for .NET, you can easily convert POT file to XLSM within any .NET, C#, ASP.NET and VB.NET application in two simple steps.
+Firstly, you can use Aspose.Slides for .NET to export POT to HTML.
+After that, you can use Aspose.Cells for .NET to convert HTML to XLSM.
+Aspose.Total for .NET is a comprehensive suite of .NET components that enables developers to easily create, manipulate and convert various file formats within any .NET, C#, ASP.NET and VB.NET application.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}